 The Black Hawk County MPO embraces the Complete Streets philosophy, and communities have been incorporating design elements in various planning activities.
-To further promote and advocate for Complete Streets, the MPO will develop an MPO Complete Streets Policy.
-The MPO will also develop an MPO Complete Street Prioritization Plan that identifies a specific list of Complete Streets projects and potential funding sources to improve safety, mobility, and accessibility.
+To further promote and advocate for Complete Streets, the MPO developed and adopted an MPO Complete Streets Policy.
+The MPO will research Complete Streets Prioritization Plans that identify a specific list of Complete Streets projects and potential funding sources to improve safety, mobility, and accessibility.
+This Plan was postponed due to a shift in priorities and the emergence of other critical projects.